Virus upheaval strains integrity of college football season

 “We’ve all accepted this is anything but a normal year,” ACC Commissioner John Swofford said.

-Pittsburgh’s game at Georgia Tech this weekend on Thursday became the 56th game involving Bowl Subdivision teams to be postponed or canceled since revised schedules were set in late August — including nine scheduled for this weekend and 10 for last.
+Three more games were called off Thursday, including Pittsburgh at Georgia Tech in the ACC, raising the number of games involving Bowl Subdivision teams to be postponed or canceled since revised schedules were set in late August to 58 — including 21 in the past two weeks.

 The total number of FBS games played so far is 310, meaning about 15% of the schedule through 10 weeks has been impacted.
 The number has increased recently in part because all FBS conferences are now playing, with the Pac-12 and Mid-American Conference returning last week, but it has also coincided with surging COVID-19 cases across the country.